benjaminboruff/jelm/README.md

-## jelm - a JAMstack inspired elm static site generator
+## jelm - a Jamstack inspired elm boilerplate using parcel